-Etiquette in Buddhist temples
+Etiquette in Buddhist temples of Thailand

 In the temples of Thailand, one can find not only architectural splendor but also an entire world of spiritual traditions.
 It’s important to remember that Buddhist temples are active religious sites, not just tourist attractions.
 Therefore, following the rules of etiquette is essential — it shows respect for the local culture and people.
 Thais are deeply devoted to their religion and take any display of disrespect personally.
 Here’s how to avoid being seen as an ignorant farang when visiting local sacred sites.